antonmamonov/k8s-backup-scheduler/README.md

 ## Prerequisite

 Given this needs access to your Kubernetes cluster to backup a volume it would require an authenticated context.
-The docker assumes a working Kubernetes config file at `$HOME/.kube/config`.
+The running docker container assumes a working Kubernetes config file at `$HOME/.kube/config` to do work.

 ## Quick Backup Volume Job